mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 recordings and coil data were split into their in- and out-part and reconstructed separately, yielding two images per shot.

-Taken together, the in-house Matlab (The Mathworks, Natick, MA, R2018a) implementation of this algorithm led to total reconstruction times on a single CPU core of about 10 min per slice for the high-resolution spiral-out image and 1.5 minutes for the spiral-in or -out image.
+Taken together, the in-house Matlab R2018a (The MathWorks, Natick, MA, USA) implementation of this algorithm led to total reconstruction times on a single CPU core of about 10 min per slice for the high-resolution spiral-out image and 1.5 minutes for the spiral-in or -out image.
 In order to reconstruct the 3600 2D